RaviTambade/AspnetMarchWeekend25/Notes/Week12/sessionsunday.md

-Here’s your content reimagined in a **mentor’s storytelling style**, suitable for a live session, workshop, or recorded lecture—**rich with metaphors, transitions, and relatable analogies**.

----

-### 👨‍🏫 **Mentor’s Storytelling: Understanding Cloud Infrastructure the Human Way**
+# 👨‍🏫 Understanding Cloud Infrastructure the Human Way

 > “Alright team… grab a cup of tea.
 I want you to imagine something simple.”

----

 🧠 **"Let’s Simplify the Cloud..."**